 Which do you have?

-Pull your hair back and then stand in front of a mirror.
-Using an eyeliner, eyebrow pencil, or other erasable pencil trace the outline of your face.
-Stand back and decide which of the 7 basic shapes best matches your face shap.
+Pull your hair back and stand in front of a mirror.
+Using an eyeliner, eyebrow pencil, or other erasable pencil, trace the outline of your face.
+Stand back and decide which of the seven basic shapes best matches your face shape.

 The descriptions below should help you find styles/cuts that work with your face shape Why does this work?
 Hair style is all about drawing the eye to your good points.
 OVAL is deemed to be ideal.
-Use hair/style to work the 6 other shapes more towards an oval, and you've got the big picture.
-Keep that in mind as you read through the face shapes.
-Soon, you will get the knack of it.
-When you see the beautiful results.
+As a result, try to choose a wig style that creates an oval face shape in the mirror.
+Keep this in mind as you read through the face shapes.

-As its name implies, the OVAL Shaped Face is longer than wide, with a jaw that's narrower than the cheekbones.
-Because the oval shaped face has no dominant areas and is so proportional, the oval shaped face looks good with just about any hairstyle, length or texture.
+As its name implies, the OVAL Shaped Face is longer than it is wide, with a jaw that's narrower than the cheekbones.
+Because the oval shaped face has no dominant areas and is so proportional, it looks good with just about any hairstyle, length or texture.

 The SQUARE Shape Face is characterized by a wide hairline and jaw.
 Square shaped faces need height or waves on top and narrowness at the sides, to break up the "squareness".
 Comb the hair off the forehead to add height to the face.
 CURLY or WAVY texture and wisps of hair around the face break the wide, straight lines common to the square face.